ULTIMATE GUIDE TO HOSTING A SUCCESSFUL HUBSPOT USER GROUP (HUG) EVENT

 The point of a HUG event is to build enthusiasm as well as to inform, and the best presenters to do that are the ones who are completely involved in HubSpot-related activities.
 Choosing speakers who are engaged and knowledgeable will provide you with presentations that are as much fun as they are informative.

 About halfway through the week, you’ll be able to whittle down your list to the top four or five candidates.
 Then it’s time to reach out and formally invite them to speak.
 If your top choices can’t make a presentation for this event, make a note to ask them for another time, and move down the list.

 As you speak with possible presenters, make sure you mention the following:

-- This is not an opportunity to market themselves or their company (although the exposure they get will have its own subtle marketing effect).
-Instead, they should provide insights into inbound marketing trends, actionable tips or other takeaways that will be useful to the audience.
+This is not an opportunity to market themselves or their company (although the exposure they get will have its own subtle marketing effect).
+Instead, they should provide insights on inbound marketing trends, actionable tips or other takeaways that will be useful to the audience.

 While you’re conversing with your potential speakers, ask about possible days and times that will work best for them to present.
 If you can get a list of at least three or four days that might work, the next step will be much easier to complete.

 Choose a date and time

 Choosing a date and time has to be completed in conjunction with finding your speakers and your venue.
 You don’t want to schedule a speaker and then create the event when he or she will be out of town, for example.
 Make sure you communicate with them about days and times that work with their personal schedules.

 The date and time also depend on the venue you choose.
 If you want to meet after work, for example, a bar or restaurant might be a logical choice.